BenjaminRi/winresource/README.md

 safeguards against doing so.
 None-the-less it will compile; however `build.rs`, as shown above, should contain a `cfg` option.

-Another possibility is using `cfg` as a directive to avoid building `winres` on unix platforms alltogether.
+Another possibility is using `cfg` as a directive to avoid building `winresource` on unix platforms alltogether.
 This will save build time.
 So the example from before could look like this

 ```toml